Xeldors/AIChatBox/README.md

 ## Overview

-Personal (Lupita - For me) AI is an intelligent conversational assistant with expertise in Mexican culture, history, geography, food, and immigration assistance.
-Built with a modern Flask backend and responsive web interface, Lupita offers a seamless conversational experience powered by local LLM inference.
+Personal (Lupita - Developer name) AI is an intelligent conversational assistant.
+Built with a modern Flask backend and responsive web interface, peronal AI offers a seamless conversational experience powered by local LLM inference.

 ## Features